 While pool owners are fortunate to have a place to cool down during hot, sticky weather, it’s not without its pain points; in an effort to keep pools comfortable and open for as long as possible, pool owners may spend a good amount of money towards heating the water to swimmable temperatures.
 If you have a pool and pay a lot to keep it warm, you should consider renewable energy options for heating.
 While you can rely on warm weather to passively heat your pool, solar pool heaters are a good option to consider if you want to save money while extending pool season.

-Solar pool heaters use thermal energy from the sun to warm your pool water.
+A solar pool heater uses thermal energy from the sun to warm your pool water.
 Similar to solar photovoltaic (PV) panels, solar energy collectors are typically mounted on your roof.
 Water from your pool is pumped through a filter and up to the solar collectors on your roof to the collectors.
 These solar collectors look similar to PV panels but include tubes throughout the inside so that pool water can circulate in the collector and absorb heat.

 Many solar pool heaters also include flow control valves and automated sensors.
 These components will detect the temperature of the water coming from the solar collectors compared to the desired temperature.
 If the pool water is cool and it’s sunny out, the flow control valve diverts water through the solar collectors to be heated and enter your pool.
 Alternatively, if your pool is too hot, the control valves ensure that additional hot water doesn’t enter your pool.

 Solar pool heater installation and operating costs